How to Build a Garden Bed Without Screws: A Simple Guide

 If you’re building a taller garden bed, say more than one or two levels high, you’ll want to add some extra support.
 Stacking stakes slide into the corner brackets and anchor the bed to the ground, preventing it from shifting or bowing under the weight of the soil.
 For a single-level bed, you might not need them, but for any stacked design, they provide peace of mind and long-term stability.

-Check for Level and Square
+Do a Final Level and Square Check

 Before you get too excited and start adding soil, take a moment for one final check.
 Make sure your frame is level on the ground and that the corners form right angles.
 A quick check with a level and a measuring tape will do the trick.
 This step ensures your garden bed is stable and looks professionally built.
 Once everything is aligned, you’re officially ready to fill it up and start planting.